jpniederer/Dev-eryday/_posts/2017-2-5-weekly-update-Jan-29-Feb-4.markdown

 On the Next...
 --------
 This week I plan to finish the class on React and Redux and the C# Language Internals course.
 When those are complete I want to look into using [Web API with .NET Core][core].
 I started reviewing *[Algorithm Design Manual]* to refresh my mind on some algorithms techniques.
+There's no such thing as knowing too many algorithms.

 [React]: https://app.pluralsight.com/library/courses/react-redux-react-router-es6/table-of-contents
 [ML]: https://www.coursera.org/learn/machine-learning/